-- For more information about trading directly with small retailers, see our special study about alternative distribution channels.
+- For more information about trading directly with smaller retailers and e-commerce, see our study about alternative distribution channels.

 What is the most interesting channel for you?

-Wholesale importers are the main channel between exporters in developing countries and European retailers.
-They are interesting if you want to develop a long-term relationship and they usually have good knowledge of the European market.
-They can provide you with valuable information and guidance on European market preferences and will normally provide you with design input.
+Importers/wholesalers are the main channel between exporters in developing countries and European retailers.
+They are interesting if you want to develop a long-term relationship.
+These importers usually know the European market well, so they can provide you with valuable information and guidance on market preferences.

-However, as the market is becoming more and more competitive, large retailers are increasingly importing themselves instead of through European wholesale importers.
+However, as the market is becoming more and more competitive, large retailers are increasingly importing or themselves instead of through importers/wholesalers.
 The obvious advantages are cutting out the margins of the wholesaler and reducing delivery time to the market.
 In the lower-end market segments, self-importing retailers might want to drive a much harder bargain with you.
-However, in the higher middle segment, which offers you the most opportunities, price is less of an issue.
+However, price is a bit less sensitive in the mid-end segment, which offers you the most opportunities.

-Smaller independent European retailers continue to purchase mainly from domestic wholesalers and importers.
-As in other European market sectors (such as food or clothing), independent HDHT retailers struggle to compete with retail chains.
-They need to differentiate on value-added service, as well as specialised offers and authenticity.
-They typically prefer small order quantities per item, small total order volumes and delivery to their doorstep, with a limited likelihood of repeat orders.
+Smaller, independent European retailers continue to buy mainly from domestic importers/wholesalers.
+As in other sectors, independent HDHT retailers struggle to compete with retail chains.
+They need to differentiate on value-added service, specialised offers and authenticity.
+These buyers typically prefer small order quantities per item, small total order volumes and delivery to their doorstep, with a limited likelihood of repeat orders.
 You need to calculate if this is cost-effective for you.

-The trend of direct sourcing is expected to continue in future and may create more opportunities for you.
-The pool of buyers may increase if more retailers become importers, possibly resulting in an improvement of your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some of the importers and wholesalers, who first need to show samples to their retailers before exporters receive their orders.
+The trend of direct sourcing is expected to continue and may create more opportunities for you.
+The pool of buyers grows if more retailers become importers, which could improve your bargaining position.
+Importing retailers order for their own shops and can therefore place orders much more quickly than some importers/wholesalers, who may need to show samples to their retailers before ordering.

-- Consider targeting retailers directly, to improve your bargaining position and increase your chances of closing deals faster.
+- Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.

-- Relate your offer and terms to the targeted retailer (large or small).
+- Relate your offer and terms to the targeted retailer (large/small).
 Ask your existing buyers how they operate if you are unsure.
-The better informed you are about this aspect, the better you will be able to set prices.
+The better informed you are, the better you will be able to set prices.

 China and Vietnam supply more than half of European basketry imports.
 These countries mainly provide mass-produced baskets for the lower-end segments.
-Instead, your best opportunities are in the mid-end market, where you compete with manufacturers from countries such as Indonesia, Bangladesh, and India.
+Instead of competing with them, your best opportunities are in the mid-end market.
+There, you compete with manufacturers from countries such as Indonesia, Bangladesh and Madagascar.

-China is by far the main basketry supplier to Europe, providing 42% of the imports.
-Vietnam follows at a distance with 16%.
-Together, these countries supply more than half of European basketry imports.
-Indonesia (7.3%), Germany (5.9%), the Netherlands (4.7%), and Poland (3.7%) are next on the list.
+China is by far the leading basketry supplier to Europe, providing 45% of the imports.
+Vietnam follows with 17%.
+Together, these countries directly supply more than half of Europe’s basketry imports.
+Indonesia (7.5%), Bangladesh (4.0%), the Netherlands (3.8%) and Germany (3.7%) are next on the list.

-In general, western European countries are mainly re-exporters, countries in Asia are the manufactures and eastern European countries are the new manufacturers.
-Mass-produced basketry is segmented in the lower ends of the market and produced in the most cost-effective country.
-You do not compete with these countries, as your focus should be on the mid- to high-end market.
-Western European countries could therefore be interesting trading partners for you.
+Mass-produced baskets are segmented in the lower ends of the market and produced in the most cost-effective country.
+You do not compete with these countries, as your best chances are in the mid-end market.

 Which countries are you competing with?

-Its low-cost workforce, availability of raw materials and efficient shipping to Europe compared to other Asian countries make China the most competitive supplier.
-In the coming years however, disruptions following China’s trade war with the United States and the COVID-19 pandemic may negatively impact the country’s trade performance.
+China is a competitive supplier because of its low-cost workforce, availability of raw materials and efficient shipping to Europe (compared to other Asian countries).
+However, the country’s rising labour costs in the last ten years have affected its price competitiveness.
+In the coming years, disruptions following China’s trade war with the United States and the COVID-19 pandemic may negatively impact the country’s trade performance.
 This could benefit companies from other developing countries.

 Chinese producers mainly supply the lower ends of the market with low-priced products, as product development and creativity are not their core strengths.
-To avoid having to compete with Chinese suppliers on costs, you should differentiate and stay away from mass-produced basketry.
-Focus more on design, craftsmanship, sustainability, and storytelling, which allows you to enter the mid-end market, where your best opportunities are.
+To avoid having to compete with Chinese suppliers on costs, you should stay away from mass-produced basketry.
+Focus more on design, craftsmanship, sustainability and the story behind your product.
+This allows you to enter the mid-end market, where your best opportunities are.